canorve/GALFITools/Masks/MaskBox.md

 Where ImageFile is the mask image to edit.
-RegFile is the DS9 Region file which contains the box region to patch, and, Value is the flux number you want to establish for the pixels within the box region.
+RegFile is the DS9 Region file which contains the box region to patch, and, Value is the flux number you want to set for the pixels within the box region.